-“Not for attribution” refers to a specific kind of arrangement between a journalist and a politician or anyone passing along information to that journalist.
+“Not for attribution” refers to a specific, discreet kind of arrangement where a journalist and a politician, or any other individual providing information to that journalist, agree to keep the source’s identity confidential and unacknowledged in any public reporting.

 Journalists who get a “not for attribution” briefing from a politician or another official may use the information they learn, but they may not say where they learned that information.
 They may not use a direct quote from the briefer.
 In fact, they may not even say that they were briefed by anyone at all.